AF2310/Home-Alarm-System/README.md

 Through remote activation i can set up the alarm device for my flat room or the main entrance to the building and be notified via discord message of any intrusion and call the police in time.

 In case iam able to further incorporate the arducam OV7675 in this project i may be able to capture images of any dected home intrusion as well.

+Ultra sonic ranging module and a photo resistor could also complement existing sensors
 ****
 ## **Purpose and insights**
 ****